Botnic/cocotb/documentation/source/building.rst

       Use to add additional dependencies to the simulation target.

+.. make:var:: COCOTB_NVC_TRACE

+      Set this to 1 to enable display of VHPI traces when using the NVC VHDL simulator.

 .. make:var:: SIM_BUILD

       Use to define a scratch directory for use by the simulator.
 The path is relative to the Makefile location.